xvik/dropwizard-guicey/src/doc/docs/guide/test/junit5.md

 to order extension registered with `@RegisterExtension` before annotation extension.

 So if you have 3rd party extension which needs to be executed BEFORE guicey extensions, you can use field declaration.

+!!! note
+    Junit 5 intentionally shuffle `@RegisterExtension` extensions order, but you can always order them with `@Order` annotation.

 ## Junit nested classes